You have all heard the saying, "You can do anything if you set your mind to it." For entrepreneurs, this adage couldn't be truer.

 Want to develop your own growth mindset?
 Here are three changes you need to make:

-1. Deconstruct: Break down large problems into smaller
+1. Deconstruct: Break down large problems into smaller tasks.

 If you put “start a company” or "develop a new product line," on your to-do list the sheer scope and complexity of the project will overwhelm and paralyze you with fear and uncertainty.

 Instead, break down projects into smaller tasks and rank them based on value and urgency.
 Then begin to execute or delegate projects in priority of importance.
 If you takes projects step-by-step, you start to build self-confidence and momentum for the business, because the projects seem more doable.